 If the SAC follows through and ceases the use of lethal force and disproportionate crackdowns against civilian populations, and releases more high-profile political prisoners, these actions together can potentially be considered as evidence of real intention to resolve the current conflict via dialogue and diplomacy, rather than force.
 The international community needs to withhold its optimism instead of rushing to pat the Myanmar junta on the back.

-Ye Khaung Oo is a Research Officer at the ISEAS - Yusof Ishak Institute.
+Ye Khaung Oo was a Research Officer at the ISEAS - Yusof Ishak Institute.